FACT-Finder-Web-Components/documentation/markdown/1.x/en/ff-sortbox.md

     </ff-sortbox-item>

     <!--
-    this key is related to data returned by FACT-Finder its always FIELDNAME.ORDER except for relevance its "null.desc"
+    this key is related to data returned by FactFinder its always FIELDNAME.ORDER except for relevance its "null.desc"
     -->
     <ff-sortbox-item key="Price.asc">